 Rumours and conspiracy theories

-Some participants discussed women’s mistrust in relation to the use of expired vaccines which `affect the baby’s brain’ (pregnant women’s FGD5), which affected perceptions around the safety of vaccines.
+Some pregnant women discussed women’s mistrust in relation to the use of expired vaccines which `affect the baby’s brain’ (pregnant women’s FGD5), which affected perceptions around the safety of vaccines.

 Conspiracy theories were also perceived by HCWs and programme managers as an important factor that could hinder maternal vaccine uptake.
 They described women who believed that there was a hidden agenda related to population control in the provision of maternal vaccines: